mapgears/ol3-panzoom/README.md

 ![Sample](./examples/resources/sample.png)

-The `ol.control.PanZoom` control allows one to migrate their existing PanZoom or PanZoomBar intergration from OpenLayers 2 into OpenLayers 3 with the same definition and compatibility for styling.
+The `ol.control.PanZoom` control makes it possible to migrate from OpenLayers 2 to OpenLayers 3 while keeping the style definition that was used to customize those type of controls.

 Live examples